 Grace wants to know about network marketing programs.
 Are they scams?
 Do they work?
-Dave says they aren't and explains how they work.Show Transcript
+Dave says they aren't and explains how they work.Hide Transcript

 QUESTION: Grace in Oklahoma City wants to know about network marketing programs.
 Are they scams?
 Do they work?
 Dave says they aren’t and explains how they work.

 ANSWER: No, they’re not scams.
 They have good parts and bad parts.